FaridRasulov/MLP-and-RBF-Network/README.md

 ## Introduction:

 In this project we will implement neural networks to solve a regression problem.
 Our goal is that of reconstructing in the region [−2,2] × [−1,1] a two dimensional function F : R2 → R. We do not have the analytic expression of the function, only a data set obtained by randomly sampling 300 points.
-We split the data set in two parts: 85% of the points were taken for the training set and 15% for the test set, using one of our student identification number numbers as a seed number, in this case 1870543.
+We split the data set in two parts: 85% of the points were taken for the training set and 15% for the test set.
+We are going to 1870543 as a seed number.

 ## Question 1.1